bigred2k/CoinBlockerLists/README.md

 | uBlock Origin | This list contains all browser mining domains - A list to prevent browser mining only| [Download](https://raw.githubusercontent.com/ZeroDot1/CoinBlockerLists/master/list_browser_UBO.txt) |

 # Donations
-All donations are welcome and greatly appreciated.
+Every donation helps me to continue the work on the CoinBlockerLists.
 Would you like to donate?
-If so, please click the button below.
+If so, please click the yellow button.
 [![img](img/AWL.png)](https://goo.gl/RRoPcu)

 ### CoinBlockerLists is now listed in FireHOL: [http://iplists.firehol.org/](http://iplists.firehol.org/)